pmartR/PMart_ShinyApp/README.md

 #### 1. Using R/Rstudio/Shiny
 Install the required packages.
 You can do this either by inspecting the DESCRIPTION file and installing the appropriate packages, or by using `renv`.

 To install package with `renv`, first `install.packages("renv")`.
-Then call renv::restore().
+Then call `renv::restore()`.
 This will install all packages contained in the renv.lock file.
 See the [renv website](https://rstudio.github.io/renv/articles/renv.html) for more details.

-Then simply call shiny::runApp()
+Some in-development packages are not being tracked in renv.lock (to reduce Docker image build times).
+These can be seen in the `install commonly updated packages` section of Dockerfile-base.
+You will have to install these separately from the files that will be installed by calling `renv::restore()`.

+Once all dependencies are installed, make sure calling `.libPaths()` displays the renv environment, then call `shiny::runApp()`.

 #### 2. Using docker: